XEDGit/memdetect/README.md

   - (MALLOC_FAIL):
 everytime your program will execute the value of --fail times a malloc() this will be printed on the stdout with the  last two functions in the stack at the happening of malloc()

+## Makefile integration:
+You can integrate this program with Makefile by filling this template and executing this command in your Makefile path

+    cat << EOF >> Makefile
+    malloc_wrapper:
+        /path/to/malloc_wrapper.sh --d /path/to/project --flags $(YOUR_LIBS) $(YOUR_HEADERS)
+    EOF

 ## Consider adding it to your $PATH so you can run it whitout having to move the scipt everytime!